angiez54/ConsciousQuery/README.md

-# Conscious Query
+# Conscious Query- A Chrome Extension

+## 🌱 Track Your Searches & Their Environmental Impact

+The increasing amounts of AI integration within our day to day lives it makes it harder to see the environmental impact of our searches. **ConscienceQuery** is a Chrome extension that monitors your search activity on Google, tracking the number of queries made with or without AI.
+This data is converted into a summary which shows the total enviromental cost for your searches.

 ---

-### 📌 ConscienceQuery - A Chrome Extension

-#### 🌱 Track Your Searches & Their Environmental Impact

-**ConscienceQuery** is a Chrome extension that monitors your search activity on Google and ChatGPT, tracking the number of queries made and providing insights into their environmental impact.

----

 ## 🚀 Features

-✅ **Search Tracking** - Monitors Google search queries and ChatGPT interactions.
+✅ **Search Tracking** - Monitors Google search queries and Gemini interactions.
-✅ **Live Counter** - Displays a floating counter of total searches.
 ✅ **Environmental Impact Metrics** - Calculates the estimated CO₂ emissions generated from search activities.
 ✅ **Background Monitoring** - Runs in the background and logs data persistently.